vuongducphuong/documentation/content/applications/general/reporting.rst

 Selecting a view
 ================

-Depending on the report, Odoo can display the data in various ways.
+Depending on the report, Leansoft can display the data in various ways.
 Sometimes, a unique view fully tailored to the report is available, while several views are available for others.
 However, two generic views are dedicated to reporting: the graph and pivot views.